deanmoses/tacocat-gallery-sveltekit/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+Preview the build with `npm run preview`.

-Deploy production version to staging with `npm run deploy-staging`.
+Deploy the build to staging with `npm run deploy-staging`.

+Deploy the build to production with `npm run deploy-prod`